25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Dhara of It’s Not About the Miles

-The quintessential New England city, Boston is a must-visit if you love American history!
+The quintessential New England city (not to mention the biggest), Boston is a must-visit if you love American history!

 READ NEXT